Call of Juarez: Gunslinger: Graphics and style

 The importance of storytelling and the overlap between fact and myth also became important in relation to the game's graphical style.
-Many of the cutscenes utilise a comic book aesthetic, with separate panels telling a dynamic story.
+Many of the cutscenes employ a comic book aesthetic, with separate panels telling a dynamic story.
 According to Krakowiak, this is to continually reinforce to the player the idea that they are playing through a story being told by someone, who may not be entirely truthful; "the whole thing is a mix of historical truth and the legends built around it, so a comic book style seems to be tailor made for something like this."

 This is also why the designers opted for a cel shaded in-game graphical style; "it's almost realistic.
 But we apply a slight cel-shaded approach, so the whole thing looks a bit like a 'Wild West Hero' story."

 Digital storefront removal

 On March 31, 2018, without any indication as to why, The Cartel and Gunslinger were removed from Steam, the PlayStation Store, and Xbox Live.
 On April 12, Ubisoft explained that the reason for the removal was "per the terms of agreement, Call of Juarez: The Cartel and Call of Juarez: Gunslinger licensing/publishing rights have reverted back to Techland, while others remain active with Ubisoft.
 This is why a few titles have recently been removed, but it is our understanding that Techland is working to bring those titles back."
 Gunslinger returned to all three platforms on April 30, with Techland stating, "as Techland Publishing moves forward as a leading publisher, we are delighted to welcome Call of Juarez: Gunslinger to our publishing division."